haritzmedina/dbusbot/README.md

 * Remove favorite stops.

 # Known issues
-* Unable to get information of line 37.
 * Slow response time to get real-time info from the website.

 # Contact